DavidAJohnston/TheValueofAppCoins/README.md

 ###2) They Implement Functionality That Bitcoin Can't Provide.

 It is important to note that one should consider the capacities that Bitcoin can offer even though they may not be implemented yet.
-Therefore on should think of what the network "can't" offer rather than "doesn't" offer for the time being.
+Therefore, one should think of what the network "can't" offer rather than "doesn't" offer for the time being.
 There's enough development talent to have many open source applications written; assuming a more efficient competitor without the baggage of a coin won't pop up is foolish.
 There should be a solid technical or economic justification for why you're using a separate coin.
 Bitcoin was built for a very particular purpose and has a very specific social contract, and cannot deviate from that contract.

 ###3) The Transfer of Value Is Difficult to Negotiate Directly Between Two Untrusted Parties

-When I want to pay for some Tor bandwidth I am willing to give up something of value, my coins, in exchange for a service rendered immediately.
+When I want to pay for some Tor bandwidth, I am willing to give up something of value, my coins, in exchange for a service rendered immediately.
 That transaction is self-contained and immediate.

-On the other hand with a decentralized exchange the transfer of value may appear to happen between two parties, but because it's a public order the transfer really involves many parties, the whole market.
-For the order data to be honest a transaction must be completable by any player in the market, so there needs to be global consensus about what has happened.
+On the other hand with a decentralized exchange, the transfer of value may appear to happen between two parties, but because it's a public order the transfer really involves many parties, the whole market.
+For the order data to be honest, a transaction must be completable by any player in the market, so there needs to be global consensus about what has happened.
 If Bitcoin can't already support that consensus then you need an App Coin.

 Permacoin is interesting in that it's ultimately a social contract: "You either censor all permacoin-stored data, or none at all" It fundamentally can't be negotiated between just two parties because the system aims to make choosing to censor a subset of the data not subject